 - Third Party Editing.
 After you have spell-checked, then have two or three educated readers, people you trust, read the copy for typos, grammatical mistakes.
 Then Spell Check again, as mistakes often are made while correcting mistakes.
 We do not correct your manuscripts prior to submitting for judging.

 - Over-used words.
-One novel manuscript entered last year—which was a good concept but too long—used the word “the” 10,001 times.
+One novel manuscript entered —which had a good concept but was too long—used the word “the” 10,001 times.
 At least half could easily have been eliminated.
 For instance, “Marylin stood outside of the room and listened to the cacaphony of querulous voices in the room.
 When she entered the room, the quarreling ended abruptly.”
 Use instead, for instance, “Outside, Marylin listened as ranting voices reached crescendo level.
 Then, she entered and raving was replaced by a still angry silence.”
 More dramatic, six fewer words.
 Obviously, there are occasions when “The” is necessary for emphasis, e. g., The Help.
 “The” is, however, the most overused word in the language and especially overused for titles, chapter headings.
 For instance, Atonement is a great title, while The Atonement would have been trite.
 Sweet Tooth is a terrific title.
 The Sweet Tooth would be less compelling.
 (Atonement and Sweet Tooth are critically acclaimed novels by Ian McEwan.)

 - Watch Your Titles.
 Competition judges and, ultimately, editors and agents, are confronted with titles as their first impression of a manuscript’s worth.
 One mistake writers make frequently with the titles they choose is to plagiarize a title from another work of art, such as selecting Heard It On The Grapevine, which is a direct steal from the hit song of that name.
 There may be a reason in the writer’s mind for using such a title but it indicates a lack of imagination to a reader not yet privy to the contents of the manuscript.